docker/docs/content/docker-hub/download-rate-limit.md

 | [Authenticated users](#how-do-i-authenticate-pull-requests)| 200 pulls per 6 hour period |
 | Users with a paid [Docker subscription](https://www.docker.com/pricing) | Up to 5000 pulls per day |

-If you require a higher number of pulls, you can also purchase an [Enhanced Service Account add-on](service-accounts.md#enhanced-service-account-add-on-pricing).
+If you require a higher number of pulls, you can also buy an [Enhanced Service Account add-on](service-accounts.md#enhanced-service-account-add-on-pricing).

 ## Definition of limits

 A user's limit is equal to the highest entitlement of their personal account or any organization they belong to.
-To take advantage of this, you must log in to
+To take advantage of this, you must sign in to
 [Docker Hub](https://hub.docker.com/)
 as an authenticated user.
 For more information, see [How do I authenticate pull requests](#how-do-i-authenticate-pull-requests).